 For example, the US has 888, 877, 866, 855, 844, 833, and 800 numbers, while the UK has 0808 and 0800 freephone numbers.
 Other countries use different toll-free number prefixes.
 However, an 800 number is the most common prefix used across the globe.

 To use such a number, businesses subscribe to a toll-free forwarding service that can forward incoming calls from anywhere to any device or location.
 This way, businesses bear inexpensive calling costs while giving customers a free calling option.

 At the time, long-distance calls were expensive.
 However, this new processing method reduced costs significantly.
 Further, it allowed small businesses to subscribe to 800 services.
-As advancements in telecommunications continued, toll free international calls using call forwarding became available to businesses.
-Global Call Forwarding offers an international toll free service (ITFS) with ITFNs for more than 160 countries across the globe.
+As advancements in telecommunications continued, toll-free international calls using call forwarding became available to businesses.

 The following steps outline the process for connecting virtual 800 calls.

 The caller makes the call by dialing the number.